pullyvan/Fogproject/README.md

 In this example, Ubuntu 22.04 will be used.
 *Visit the download page on the Fog Project[Fog Project](https://fogproject.org/download) website and obtain the link from GitHub.*

+*sudo* let you use administrator command
+*wget or curl* let you download from the web
+*tar -xvf* let extract compress file with *.tar*
+*cd* let you navigate between folder
+*./* let you run script or program
+*ip a* let you know your current network configuration same to ipconfig for Windows based operating system
 ```
 # make sure to update
 sudo apt update